cloud-agnost/agnost-website/docs/introduction/about-agnost.md

 # About Agnost

-Agnost is a comprehensive and powerful platform that simplifies backend development tasks, allowing you to focus on crafting exceptional software without the complexities of managing infrastructure.
-With Agnost, you can seamlessly deploy and manage applications in the cloud, regardless of your preferred cloud provider.
+**Agnost is a comprehensive and powerful platform that simplifies backend development tasks**, allowing you to focus on crafting exceptional software without the complexities of managing infrastructure.
+With Agnost, you can seamlessly **deploy and manage applications in the cloud**, regardless of your preferred cloud provider.

 ## Why Choose Agnost?

-Agnost simplifies the process of developing and deploying backend applications in a cloud-native environment.
-It provides a comprehensive ecosystem with essential tools and technologies, offering everything you need to manage databases, storage, cache, message queues, authentication, cronjobs, and real-time features – all in one place.
+Agnost **simplifies the process of developing and deploying backend applications in a cloud-native environment**.
+It provides a comprehensive ecosystem with essential tools and technologies, offering everything you need to manage _databases, storage, cache, message queues, authentication, cronjobs, and real-time features_ – all in one place.

 Agnost offers a plethora of benefits that cater specifically to developers and software architects: